 Read on for a very brief history about me!

-I live in Carlow, Ireland and work for the Institute of Technology, Carlow in Carlow, Ireland lecturing in Electrical, Electronics and Communications to first, second, third and fourth year students.
-When not lecturing, I am also researching my PhD in hardware micro-architectural optimisation of Machine Learning algorithms in FPGA and ASIC in Trinity College Dublin, Dublin, Ireland.
+I live in Carlow, Ireland and work for the Institute of Technology, Carlow in Carlow, Ireland lecturing in Electrical, Electronics and Communications to first, second, third and fourth-year students and supervising M.Sc. projects in Machine Learning.
+When not lecturing, I am also researching my Ph.D. in hardware micro-architectural optimisation of Machine Learning algorithms in FPGA and ASIC in Trinity College Dublin, Dublin, Ireland.

 I undertook my Honours Degree in Electrical and Electronic Engineering at Coventry University, Coventry, England